Clinical manufacturing facility

 Moderna selected Hereva Consultants to supervise the design, construction and commissioning.

-Headquartered in Cambridge, US, Moderna Therapeutics is one of the world’s leading biotechnological companies.
+Based in Cambridge, Massachusetts, Moderna Therapeutics is one of the world’s leading biotechnological companies.

 Founded by Flagship Ventures in 2011, the company offers a range of therapies based on the mRNA drug technology platform targeted at areas such as oncology, immuno-oncology, cardio-metabolic, rare diseases and infectious diseases.
 A new class of drugs, mRNA therapeutics, generate human proteins and antibodies within patient cells to treat diseases caused by the lack of a fundamental protein.